hirak99/keyshift/README.md

-# Keyboard Remapper
+# Keyshift

-A fast, simple and powerful keyboard remapping and layering software.
+A keyboard remapping & layering utility for Linux, with focus on performance and ease.

-This emulates Fn key of your laptop on any keyboard, and a lot more.
+## What is Keyboard Layering?
+Keyboard layering allows you to create multiple sets of key functions that can be accessed through different states or modes of the keyboard.
+This means that pressing a specific key or combination can switch to a new layer, enabling different key mappings and shortcuts without the need for additional physical keys.
+It enhances productivity and customization, making it easier to perform various tasks efficiently.

 # Quick Start